This article explains how to manage Fluentd plugins, including adding third-party plugins.

 [Service]Environment='TD_AGENT_OPTIONS=--gemfile=/etc/td-agent/Gemfile --gem-path=/var/lib/td-agent/vendor/bundle'ExecStart=ExecStart=/opt/td-agent/embedded/bin/fluentd --log /var/log/td-agent/td-agent.log --daemon /var/run/td-agent/td-agent.pid $TD_AGENT_OPTIONS

-We can also edit this file by following command:
+We can also edit this file using the following command:

 $ sudo systemctl edit td-agent.service